God Himself, the Unique X

 3) The Attitude God Requires That Mankind Should Have Toward Him

 In fact, God is not very demanding of mankind—or at least, He is not as demanding as people imagine.
-Without God’s utterances, or any expression of His disposition, deeds, or words, then knowing God would be extremely difficult for you, for people would have to infer God’s meaning and intentions, which is very hard for them.
+Without God’s utterances, or any expression of His disposition, deeds, or words, then knowing God would be extremely difficult for you, for people would have to infer God’s intention and His will, which is very hard for them.
 But with regard to the final stage of His work, God has spoken many words, done a great amount of work, and made many requirements of man.
 In His words, and His great amount of work, He has informed people of what He likes, what He loathes, and what kind of people they should be.
 After understanding these things, in their hearts people should have an accurate definition of God’s requirements, for they do not believe in God amid vagueness and abstractness, and they no longer believe in the vague God, or follow God amid vagueness and abstractness, and nothingness; instead, people are able to hear God’s utterances, they are able to understand the standards of His requirements, and attain them, and God uses the language of mankind to tell people all that they should know and understand.
 Today, if people are still unaware of God’s requirements of them, what God is, why they believe in God, and how they should believe in God and behave toward Him, then in this there is a problem.
 Just now each of you spoke of one area; you are aware of some things, whether these things be specific or general—but I wish to tell you the correct, complete, and specific requirements of God toward mankind.
 They’re just a few words, and very simple.
 You may already know these words.
 God’s correct requirements of mankind and those who follow Him are as follows.
 God requires five things of those who follow Him: true belief, loyal following, absolute obedience, true knowledge, and heartfelt reverence.

 In these five things, God requires that people no longer question Him, nor follow Him using their imagination or vague and abstract viewpoints; they must not follow God with any imaginings or conceptions.
 God requires that every one of those who follow Him do so loyally, not half-heartedly or noncommittally.
 When God makes any requirements of you, or tests you, judges you, deals with and prunes you, or disciplines and smites you, you should be absolutely obedient to Him.
 You should not ask the cause, or make conditions, much less should you speak of the reason.
 Your obedience must be absolute.
 Knowing God is the area in which people are most lacking.
 They often impose upon God sayings, utterances, and words that are unrelated to Him, believing that these words are the most accurate definition of the knowledge of God.
 Little do they know that these sayings, which come from people’s imagination, their own reasoning, and their own intellect, bear not the slightest relation to God’s substance.
 And so, I want to tell you that, in the knowledge in people desired by God, God does not merely ask that you recognize God and His words, but that your knowledge of God is correct.
 Even if you can only say one sentence, or are only aware of a little bit, this little bit of awareness is correct and true, and compatible with the substance of God Himself.
 For God detests people’s praise and commendation of Him that is unrealistic and ill-considered.
 More than that, He hates it when people treat Him like the air.
 He hates it when, during discussion of topics about God, people speak flippantly, talking at will and without hesitation, talking however they see fit; moreover, He hates those who believe they know God, and are boastful about the knowledge of God, discussing topics about God without constraint or reservation.
 The last of those five requirements was heartfelt reverence.
 This is God’s ultimate requirement of all those who follow Him.
 When someone has the correct and true knowledge of God, they are able to truly revere God and shun evil.
 This reverence comes from the depths of their heart, and it is willing, and not because God has pressed them.
 God does not ask that you make a gift of any nice attitude, or conduct, or outward behavior to Him; instead, He asks that you revere Him and fear Him from the depths of your heart.
 This reverence is attained as a result of changes in your life disposition, because you have knowledge of God, because you have an understanding of God’s deeds, because of your understanding of God’s substance, and because you have acknowledged the fact that you are one of God’s creatures.
 And so, My aim in using the word “heartfelt” to define reverence here is so that mankind understands that people’s reverence for God should come from the bottom of their hearts.